HAVE AN ENROLLMENT NEED? SHOP OUR PLANS

 COVID-19 Guidance for Providers | Ambetter from Coordinated Care

 Coronavirus disease 2019 (COVID-19) is an emerging illness.
 Many details about this disease are still unknown, such as treatment options, how the virus works, and the total impact of the illness.
-At this time, most people in the United States will have little immediate risk of exposure to this virus.
 New information, obtained daily, will further inform the risk assessment, treatment options and next steps.
 We always rely on our provider partners to ensure the health of our members, and we want you to be aware of the tools available to help you identify the virus and care for your patients during this time of heightened concern.

-- Instruct symptomatic patients with travel history to China or other infected areas to wear a surgical or isolation mask and promptly place the patient in a private room with the door closed.
+- Instruct symptomatic patients to wear a surgical or isolation mask and promptly place the patient in a private room with the door closed.

-- Health care personnel encountering symptomatic patients with travel history to China or other infected areas should follow contact precautions, airborne with N95 precautions, and wear eye protection and other personal protective equipment.
+- Health care personnel encountering symptomatic patients should follow contact precautions, airborne with N95 precautions, and wear eye protection and other personal protective equipment.

 - Refer to the CDC’s criteria for a patient under investigation for COVID-19.
 Notify local and/or state health departments in the event of a patient under investigation for COVID-19.
 Maintain a log of all health care personnel who provide care to a patient under investigation.